Geoffrey Cornelsen, DO

 Casey Johnston attended the University of Nebraska, Lincoln and graduated from the University of Nebraska Medical center with a B.S. in Radiation Science Technology with high distinction in 1999.
 He went on to attend medical school at the University of Nebraska Medical Center graduating in 2004.
 After finishing medical school, he completed his orthopaedic surgery residency training in 2009 at Creighton University/University of Nebraska Medical Center.

-Dr. Johnston practices orthopedics at Glacial Lakes Orthopedics in Watertown, SD.
+Dr. Johnston practices orthopedics at Glacial Lakes Orthopedics in Watertown, South Dakota.

 Ronald Tabaddor, MD

-Dr. Tabaddor sustains a busy sports orthopedic practice at South County Orthopedics in Wakefield, RI.
+Dr. Tabaddor sustains a busy sports orthopedic practice at South County Orthopedics in Wakefield, Rhode Island.

 Corey Wulf, MD

-Orthopaedic surgeon Corey Wulf, completed his medical degree at the University of South Dakota in Vermillion, South Dakota, graduating Summa Cum Laude in 2003.
-He graduated from South Dakota State University, Brookings, South Dakota, with high honors in 1998 earning a bachelor of science degree with a major in biology and a minor in microbiology.
-Dr. Wulf completed his residency at the Mayo Graduate School of Medicine, Department of Orthopaedic Surgery.
+Orthopaedic surgeon Corey Wulf completed his medical degree at the University of South Dakota in Vermillion, South Dakota, graduating Summa Cum Laude in 2003.
+He graduated from South Dakota State University in Brookings with high honors in 1998 earning a bachelor of science degree with a major in biology and a minor in microbiology.
+Dr. Wulf completed his residency at the Mayo Graduate School of Medicine, Department of Orthopaedic Surgery in Rochester, Minnesota.
 He has presented at the American Society of Surgery on Hand and the American Society of Bone and Mineral Research.

 Dr. Wulf has returned to the Twin Cities and is a partner with his former fellowship faculty at Twin Cities Orthopedics.